PrismaticDevs/Team-Profile-Generator/README.md

 ## Testing

 There are 4 Jest tests you can run using Jest.
 Employee.test.js, Engineer.test.js, Intern.test.js, and Manager.test.js.
-To run a test type jest test-name being sure to specify the name of the test you wish to run.
+To run a test type npm test.

 ## Questions